 Rosalind also continue to serve on the Starbucks board of directors.

 She was most recently president and CEO of Wal-Mart's Sam's Club warehouse retail chain from 2012 to January 2017.
-She is the first woman and first black person to lead a business unit of Wal-Mart, the world's largest retailer.
+She was the first woman and first black person to lead a business unit of Wal-Mart, the world's largest retailer.

 Previously she was President of the Wal-Mart U.S. east business unit, and was responsible for 1,600 stores spanning from Maine to Puerto Rico.
 With 550,000 associates and about $100 billion in sales -- a figure that would put her division in the top 20 of the Fortune 500 if it were a standalone company.